yurivish/made-of-bits/README.md

 # Documentation
-[] Change all comments that say "returns ..." to use @returns doc syntax
+[] Change all comments that say "returns ..." to use @returns doc syntax [] Express that this library is primarily about rank and select, and not bitwise set operations and such like, because I haven't had the need for those in the work I've done.
+[] Document it is for static data.

 # Creating a Live Development Experience
 ## Removing friction'